serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 In other cases teams may be running their own infrastructure end-to-end but still protect their production branch, and so expect production infrastructure changes to be peer-reviewed.

-In both of these cases, an attacker can essentially bypass your protections on production infrastructure changes if they're in a position to submit a PR to an infrastructure repository.

-We'll now discuss how this approach to "production planning on the PR" can lead to arbitrary code execution in the CI/CD pipeline, which can in turn leak production credentials.
+We'll now discuss how this approach to "production planning on the PR" can lead to arbitrary code execution in the CI/CD pipeline for any attacker who can submit a PR.
+This can in turn leak production credentials.

 ## Using a Custom Provider